-Authorize issuance of a General Lease - Right-of-Way Use to the Applicant beginning April 7, 2023, for a term of 20 years, for the installation, operation, and maintenance of two 1.25-inch-diameter fiber optic cables buried approximately 3 feet deep; annual rent in the amount of \$503, with an annual Consumer Price Index adjustment; liability insurance in an amount no less than \$1,000,000; Applicant may satisfy all or part of the insurance requirement through maintenance of a staffapproved self-insurance program as specified in the lease.
+- 1. Rescind the previous authorization for Lease 9735, a General Lease Right of Way Use, approved on April 7, 2023, to the Karuk Tribe. - 2.
+Authorize issuance of a General Lease Public Agency Use to the Applicant beginning April 4, 2024, for a term of 49 years, for the installation, operation, and maintenance of two 1.25-inch-diameter fiber optic cables buried approximately 3 feet deep; annual rent in the amount of \$140 with an annual Consumer Price Index adjustment.

+EXHIBIT A

-EXHIBIT A CALIFORNIA STATE LANDS COMMISSION MITIGATION MONITORING PROGRAM KLAMATH RIVER RURAL BROADBAND INITIATIVE PROJECT
+CALIFORNIA STATE LANDS COMMISSION MITIGATION MONITORING PROGRAM KLAMATH RIVER RURAL BROADBAND INITIATIVE